aws-samples/lambda-refarch-image-moderation-chatbot/README.md

-# Serverless Reference Architecture: Image Moderation Chat Bot
+# Serverless Reference Architecture: Image Moderation Chatbot

 Administrators of large channels in popular chat apps can struggle to protect their users from trolls posting explicit or suggestive images.
-The Image Moderator Chat Bot [Serverless](https://aws.amazon.com/serverless/#getstarted) reference architecture solves this problem by using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/)'s [Image Moderation](https://aws.amazon.com/rekognition/faqs/#image-moderation) deep learning feature to check images contained in messages posted to channels for explicit or suggestive content.
+The Image Moderation Chatbot [Serverless](https://aws.amazon.com/serverless/#getstarted) reference architecture solves this problem by using [Amazon API Gateway](https://aws.amazon.com/api-gateway/), [AWS Lambda](https://aws.amazon.com/lambda/), and [Amazon Rekognition](https://aws.amazon.com/rekognition/)'s [Image Moderation](https://aws.amazon.com/rekognition/faqs/#image-moderation) deep learning feature to check images contained in messages posted to channels for explicit or suggestive content.
 Image Moderation provides a hierarchical list of labels for each image with confidence scores to enable fine-grained control over what images to allow.
 Images found to contain explicit or suggestive content labels above a minimum confidence interval are automatically removed by the bot, and a message explaining the removal is posted by the bot to the originating channel.

 This example is intended to work with [Slack](https://slack.com/), but could also be modified to work with other popular chat apps such as [Facebook Messenger](https://www.messenger.com/).